So You Want to Teach English in Asia?

 When the dust levels are high, only a mask can save you (and they really do work).
 Seriously, more people need to talk about Korea’s pollution problem.

-Ajummas: If you’re not from the UK and thus unfamiliar with the word ‘chav’, give it a quick Google search.
+If you’re not from the UK and thus unfamiliar with the word ‘chav’, give it a quick Google search.
 Once you’ve secured a mental picture of one, try to get your head around the fact that Korea’s chavs are four-foot-tall middle-aged ladies wearing mismatched colours and oversized blackjack dealer visors.
 They wear their hair in a tight perm and will fucking kill you if you look at them funny.
+(This also holds true for some of the older generation in China.)

 They’re also very likely to pull stray hairs off your back, tidy up your coat belt, let you know if your clothes are fraying, or alert you if your cleavage is showing a little too much.
 This doesn’t quite match with the image given above but an ajumma is nothing if not mysterious.